DTUWindEducation/final-project-grustlers/README.md

 Firstly, make sure that the explorer is located with the `FINAL-PROJECT-GRUSTLERS` as the upper most layer so that the subsequent usage of paths and relative paths work as intended.

 Secondly, to ensure that the code works as intended please set up a new environment with the Python version used during the code development and including the required packages.
-An explanation how to set up such an environment using the Anaconda prompt is given below:
+An explanation how to set up such an environment is given below:

 1. Create a new environment using the correct Python version:<br />
 `conda create -n <name> python=3.13 -y`<br />
-Note that you might need to download this version, if you haven't downloaded the newer Python versions in a while.
+Note that you might need to download this version, if you haven't downloaded the newer Python versions in a while.<br />

-2. Active said environment:<br />
-`conda activate <name>`
+You may also need to use the Anaconda prompt to create the environment.

+2. Ensure that you are in the environment you just created, by e.g.:<br />
+Pressing `CTRL + SHIFT + P` to open the Command Palette in VS Code (`CMD + SHIFT + P` on macOS).<br />
+Then select `Python: Select Interpreter` and choose the correct environment.

 3. Install the package incl. dependencies:<br />
+If you wish to run pytests, or edit the package, you can install it as editable:<br />
+`pip install -e .`<br />
+Otherwise, simply install the package:<br />
-`pip install .`
+`pip install .`<br />

-To activate the environment in VS Code simply click the current environment in the bottom right corner and select your new environment from the drop-down list at the top of your screen.
+You may need to open a new terminal, to ensure that the new environment is actived correctly.

 If you followed the steps correctly, you should now be able to run `main.py` to experience the package.